-WWE Rumors: The Undertaker Not Cleared For ‘WrestleMania 34,’ Per Sports Illustrated
+WWE Rumors: The Undertaker Not Cleared For ‘WrestleMania 34,’ Per ‘Sports Illustrated’

 According to Justin Barrasso of Sports Illustrated, The Undertaker will not be working at WrestleMania 34 despite several workout videos of him being posted on social media.
 Barrasso noted that Cena requested WWE to have a feud with Samoa Joe or Rey Mysterio.
 Joe is currently out with an injury while Mysterio, who returned at the Royal Rumble, is scheduled to face Jushin Thunder Liger at NJPW Strong Style Evolved later this month.

-The report added that Mysterio getting an amazing reaction the Rumble Match led to Cena picking him as one of his potential WrestleMania 34 opponents.
+The report added that Mysterio getting an amazing reaction to the Rumble Match led to Cena picking him as one of his potential WrestleMania 34 opponents.
 Mysterio was reportedly backstage on SmackDown Live last Tuesday to finalize a deal.
 The WWE wants the former WWE and World Heavyweight champion to work a full-time schedule but Mysterio is only interested in being a part-timer.

 Cena vs. Mysterio might not have the same interest as Cena vs. The Undertaker but it’s a big match nonetheless.
 Hardcore fans prefer Cena vs. Joe but the latter is out injured and he may not be cleared in time for WrestleMania 34.